Arteta's young guns show transfers aren't the only answer to Arsenal's issues | Goal.com

 There’s no doubt that Arsenal do need to dip into the transfer market to strengthen the squad in certain areas – particularly at centre-back, with Shkodran Mustafi now potentially joining Calum Chambers on the long-term injury list.

 But there has to be a careful balancing act.
-It’s not about spending for the sake of it and bringing in players on big money who will block the pathway of some of the talent that is now knocking on the door at Emirates Stadium.
+It’s not about spending for the sake of it and bringing in players on big money who could get in the way of the youngsters now knocking on the door at Emirates Stadium.

+The only way the next generation of Arsenal stars will continue to improve is by playing regularly.